1. The New York Convention

 20 Foreign arbitrators

-Non-nationals can and do act as arbitrators where the seat is in Qatar.
-Normal immigration rules apply where a non-Qatari visits Qatar.
+Non-nationals can and do act asarbitrators where the seat is in Qatar.
+Normal immigration rules apply when a non-Qatari visits Qatar.

 22 Immunity